ray-project/ray/doc/source/serve/getting_started.md

 * [HuggingFace's TranslationPipeline](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.TranslationPipeline) as a text-translation model
 * [HuggingFace's SummarizationPipeline](https://huggingface.co/docs/transformers/v4.21.0/en/main_classes/pipelines#transformers.SummarizationPipeline) as a text-summarizer model

-You can follow along using your own models from any Python framework.
-Check out our [guide on serving ML models](serve-ml-models-tutorial) from popular Python frameworks for more info.
+You can also follow along using your own models from any Python framework.

-After deploying these models, we'll test them with HTTP requests.
+After deploying those two models, we'll test them with HTTP requests.

 :::{tip}
 If you have suggestions on how to improve this tutorial,